 Contributed by Bryce Ward

 The most common, and relatively safe, type of rebrand is a logo design change.
 These types of rebrands almost always face some degree of push-back from consumers, but it usually does not last long.
 The type of rebrand that really makes waves comes when a business changes their name.
-It is one thing to alter appearance, but to change one’s name is to change one’s identity–and that is not an easy thing to pull off.
+It is one thing to alter appearance, but a change in name is a change in identity–and that is not an easy thing to pull off.

-If you should take away one lesson from the Dunkin’ rebrand it should be this: A brand’s name should accurately encapsulate its identity (who they are, what they offer, etc.), so if you find that your brand’s identity has deviated away its name then a change may in fact be in order.
-How you enact that change is up to you.
-You can take the under-the-radar approach of Dunkin’, the confrontational approach of IHOP, or maybe somewhere in-between—but what matters most is that the change is necessary, necessary, that is, within the scope of your brand’s identity, not merely its profits.
+A brand’s name should accurately encapsulate its identity (who they are, what they offer, etc.).
+If you find that your brand’s identity has drifted away from its name for whatever reason, then a brand change may in fact be in order.
+How you go about this change is up to you.
+You could take the under-the-radar approach of Dunkin’, the feather-ruffling approach of IHOP, or maybe somewhere in between.
+What matters most is that there is a logical reason for it.